Disclosure: This content may contain affiliate links. Read my disclosure policy.

-Hiking out to Panther from Route 47 is not the world’s toughest hike.
-But the bushwhack section really wore me out.
-On the trail down my feet felt pummeled and, by the time I made it back to the lot, my legs were basically jelly.
+Hiking to Panther from Route 47 is not the world’s toughest hike.
+But the bushwhack section wore me out.
+On the trail down my feet felt pummeled and, by the time I made it back to the lot, my legs were jelly.

-This is a very popular and exceptionally scenic hike, that contains an optional bushwhack section.
-The first part of the hike (to Giant Ledge) is rugged but short and travelled regularly by children and dogs, so that section seems to be kid-friendly.
+The first part of the hike (to Giant Ledge) is rugged but short and travelled regularly by children and dogs, so that section is kid-friendly.